Jump to week 4 update

 It’s a very expensive medication – around $400 a month – I cannot stay on it forever.

-For now, I’ll worry about that when I get there.
+For now, I’ll worry about all of that when I get there.
 I’m going to focus on exercising daily, eating as healthily as possible, and losing more weight.

 I’ll update this blog post with weekly weigh ins.
 Just losing a kilo a week would be amazing.
 Any more is gravy.
 Fingers crossed the higher dose kicks off the weight loss again.
 This is the most important thing to me, I want my old body back.
 Flawed and disabled as it is.
 I want to wear my old clothes and feel like me again.

-Have you tried Saxenda?
+Have you had any experience with Saxenda?
 I’d love to hear your experiences.